How to Apply for Financial Aid

 Federal Work-Study

 Federal Work-Study students are paid every two weeks for the hours they worked during the previous pay period.
-These checks are distributed to students through The College of New Jersey Payroll Office, Administrative Services Building.
+The College of New Jersey Payroll Office, Administrative Services Building distributes these checks to students.
 Direct Deposit of student payroll is available.

 Graduate Assistantships

-The main purpose of a graduate assistantship is to further the professional and/or academic development of the graduate student.
-While the graduate assistant’s duties may involve some clerical work, the assistantship is expected to serve as a meaningful learning experience.
+The main purpose of a graduate assistantship is to further the graduate student’s professional and/or academic development.
+While the graduate assistant’s duties may involve some clerical work, the assistantship is expected to be a meaningful learning experience.
 The graduate assistant’s responsibilities may include, but are not limited to, support of teaching, research, administration, and other professional activities.
-Efforts will be made to place students in areas related to their own studies.
+Efforts will be made to place students in areas related to their studies.

 Application Process

-There are a limited number of graduate assistantships available; therefore, selection of graduate assistantships is competitive.
+A limited number of graduate assistantships are available; therefore, the selection of graduate assistantships is competitive.
 The selection of graduate assistants is made by the respective departments offering assistantships.

 Definition

-Graduate assistantships are expected to serve as meaningful learning experiences while also supporting TCNJ’s educational mission.
-They require 15 hours of work per week during each of the fall and spring semesters while the college is in session.
+Graduate assistantships are expected to serve as meaningful learning experiences while supporting TCNJ’s educational mission.
+They require 15 hours of work per week during the fall and spring semesters while the college is in session.

 Remuneration

-Graduate Assistants will be awarded a tuition waiver of $10,000.00 per academic year ($5,000 per semester for fall and spring only).
+Graduate Assistants will receive a tuition waiver of $10,000.00 per academic year ($5,000 per semester for fall and spring only).

 Eligibility

 Only those full-time (minimum 9 credits/semester), matriculated graduate students in good academic standing with a minimum undergraduate cumulative GPA of 3.0 are eligible for selection as a Graduate Assistant.
-A graduate student may be hired on an annual basis as a Graduate Assistant for a maximum of two years.
+A graduate student may be hired annually as a Graduate Assistant for a maximum of two years.

 The Office of Graduate Studies may be reached at 609-771-2300.